Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Geometric factorizations of the Coxeter element

-As the special\footnote{The slice $L_0$ does not depend on the choice of fundamental invariants ${\bm f}$, see \cite[Rem.~25]{theo-thesis}. } slice $L_0$ gives rise to a {\it geometric construction} of the Coxeter element, we consider an arbitrary slice $L_y$ to produce {\it factorizations} of $c$.
+According to the previous discussion, the special slice $L_0$, which does not depend on the choice of fundamental invariants ${\bm f}$ (see \cite[Rem.~25]{theo-thesis}), gives rise to a {\it geometric construction} of the Coxeter element.
+We now consider an arbitrary slice $L_y$ to produce {\it factorizations} of $c$.
 The intersection $L_y\bigcap \mathcal{H}$ will now be comprised of $n$ points (counted with multiplicity), namely the solutions of the equation

 Here $y\in Y$ is fixed and $t$ is the unknown, while the $\alpha_i$'s are as in \eqref{Eq:Discriminant monic}.
 We write $(y,x_i)$ for the solutions.